TOPDyn/TOPDyn/README.md

 - More about MMA and GCMMA: [Krister Svanberg](https://people.kth.se/~krille/).

-Each API has a main file with an usage example.
+Each API has a **main** file with an usage example and It's the place where you must put your code.

 ## Documentation